ejwestbr/portfolio/README.md

 # portfolio
-### A place to house projects that show developed skills
+### This portfolio is a repository of projects to demonstrate acquired skills during schooling and beyond.
+Projects use R (developed in RStudio) and Python (developed in Jupyter).